ft-specialist-titles/nightingale/RELEASING.md

  * `npm test` : Run the tests
  * Merge the PR into master
  * `npm test` : Run the tests again
- * `npm run coverage` : take a look at the code coverage
+ * `npm run report` : take a look at the code coverage
  * `npm run bump` : See [bump-the-version](#bump-the-version) for options.
  * `git push` : to kick of the deploy process